 Tracing the right of property back to its source, one infallibly arrives at usurpation.
 However, theft is only punished because it violates the right of property; but this right is itself nothing in origin but theft"

-So, the libertarians have got it partially right with the taxation is theft idea - but they didn't go far enough.
+idea - but they didn't go far enough.
 The power to tax comes from owning property (land), making THAT the real theft.
 A common criticism of this idea is that it can't be theft, because there was no one to steal it from.
 But this is just wordplay, so common to cornered ideologues.
 The point is, anyone claiming a piece of land as his own can now decide what you can or can't do there, including to take your stuff.
 But by what right did he take the land in the first place?
 The Earth certainly did not assign it to him.
 Why should we respect them, then?
 The claimant would now be preventing other people's usage of the property, reducing their freedom.
-And that is the spirit of the claim that Property is Theft - but maybe a better word would be usurpation.
+And that is the spirit of the claim that Property is Theft

-This is also the basis of (the criticism of) the whole work system of a libertarian society.
-The capitalist arbitrarily controls the means of production, and you cannot take the results even if you did the labor.
-Instead, the capitalist will sell the products for profit while paying you a chunk of it (even though he himself had no part in the making of the product aside from owning the property).
-That is another meaning to Property is Theft, greatly summarized in Proudhon's two quotes above.
-Of course, libertarians would consider this situation voluntary, since you decided to sign up for the job.
-I've refuted this claim more thoroughly in the earlier sections, but briefly: since money is required for life (in the current society at least), and most people cannot hope to earn it in any other way than the corpo grind, it is no more voluntary than gun to head.
+, since you decided to sign up for the job.
+However - since money is required for life (in the current society at least), and most people cannot hope to earn it in any other way than the corpo grind - it is no more voluntary than gun to head.
 You could say that taxation is voluntary by the same kind of logic, since the libertarians have decided to live in a certain country, agreeing to the tax laws.
-Of course both of those are unjustified, and both can only exist if we accept absolute property rights.
+Of course both of those claims are unjustified, and both can only exist if we accept absolute property rights.

 One good way - I think - to show the flaws of the libertarian pillars is the advertisement issue.
 Ads are everywhere now.
 Here, we will only consider the ads that are outside, not the ones that are easily blockable by software.
 So, the huge billboards on flats or screens in buses / trains etc. No one likes looking at ads - and since someone else controls the property they are on, they can't rip them off according to libertarian principles.
 And yet, the photons from the ads still reach our eyeballs and negatively affect our brains.
-Libertarians try to justify this by claiming that you can just look away (archive):
+Libertarians try to justify this by claiming that you can just look away (archive) (MozArchive):

 A woman, like any individual, can choose whether or not to pay attention to advertisements.

-Except, that doesn't work when the ads are literally everywhere, such as in the sky (archive) or the grass (archive).
-Yet for the libertarians, it is all fine because, well, it's not violence or whatever - even though violence isn't reliably defined (remember, everything is a force in physics) and it is easier to defend yourself from a beating than from ads up in the sky - about which you can do literally nothing.
+isn't reliably defined (remember, everything is a force in physics) and it is easier to defend yourself from a beating than from ads up in the sky - about which you can do literally nothing.
 Even if just looking away was viable, why should we need to do it?
 Ads provide nothing good to us, only to the corporations that throw them around.
 Remember, that in libertarianism, any property is up for grabs - and you can do whatever you want to it.
 And so, we can expect everything to be full of ads, since again - they control us very effectively and the corporations do not want to lose to their competition.
 Funnily enough, libertarians themselves should hate ads since they would divert customers from small businesses towards the big ones that can afford to plaster them all over buildings, etc. But I guess they do not mind a big corporation takeover, after all.

 So, it seems to me that the advertising issue buries all of self-ownership, NAP and property rights.
 How "self-owned" are you really when thousands of ads enter your brain every day and direct its functioning towards making you into a perpetual consumer?
 Why should ads not be considered an aggressive act worse than the commonsensical view of violence, when they control us very effectively and we can't avoid them?
 Why allow unlimited property rights when they will destroy everything that is beautiful?
 Why take the libertarian principles as axioms at all (assuming they are even coherent), when they result in an ad-filled junkyard that no one likes except the few people who benefit from throwing the trash around?
 In the end, anyone who actually wants something good from this life and world should reject libertarianism.
 Rigid ideology has to be dropped in favor of pragmatism, ambivalence in favor of the love of goodness.
 Here's a quote from Banksy about advertisements that I really like, BTW: